kobros-tech/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Under the **Salary Information** tab:

 - :guilabel:`Wage Type`: You may select **Fixed Wage** for Full-time or Part-time employees or **Hourly Wage** for employees who are paid hourly (used with Attendances work entry source).
 - :guilabel:`Wage`: Monthly or Hourly depending on the **Wage Type**.
 - :guilabel:`Internet Subscription`: This is an **optional** field to provide additional internet allowance on top of the current salary package.

   .. important::
      Timesheets do not impact work entries in Odoo.

-Once all information has been setup, remember to set the contract status to **Running**.
+Once all information has been setup, set the contract status to **Running**.

 .. image:: hong_kong/hk-contract.png
    :alt: Hong Kong employment contract

+.. _hong_kong/running_payslips:

 Running your payslips
 ---------------------